 Issuing receipts is only half the battle.
 You need to store copies of every receipt you issue, organized by date, for at least 7 years (IRS requirement for business records).

-The IRS requires businesses to keep records for at least 3 years from the date the return is filed, or 7 years if income is underreported by more than 25%.
+The IRS requires businesses to keep records for at least 3 years from the date the return is filed, or 7 years if income is underreported by more than 25% (IRS Publication 583 — Starting a Business and Keeping Records).
 For state tax purposes, requirements vary by state.

 For practical purposes: